IsacPasianotto/foundations_of_HPC-assignment/Assignment2/results/README.md

 Where:

-- `lib`: stands for libraryes, it could be:
+- `lib`: stands for libraries, it could be:
     - `oblas` for OpenBLAS
     - `mkl`
     - `blis`
 - `precision` indicates the precision for the floating point operations:
     - `double`
     - `float`
-- `architecture` indicates the CPU type of the node where the benchmarks are runned:
+- `architecture` indicates the CPU type of the node where the benchmarks are ran:
     - `epyc` if it's performed in the Epyc nodes (AMD CPUs)
     - `intel` if it's performed in the Thin node (Intel CPUs)
 - `fixed`: how we measure the scalability of the `gemm.c` code.
 It can be: